chauhankiran/chauhankiran.github.io/raw/scala2.md

 The type of a variable is specified after its name, followed by a colon.
 This syntax is inspired by Haskell, a well-known functional programming language.
 Go also use the same syntax and so as TypeScript.
 Some language designers think that this is more easy to read like, _define a variable `amount` with type float_.

-You can optionally assign the initial value to the variables you're going to create with assignment operator (`=`).
+You can optionally assign an initial value to the variables you're creating using the assignment operator (=).

 ```scala
 var amount: Float = 3.29